B1nus/numple/README.md

 # numple
-A simple programming language for doing math with numbers.
+A simple programming language I made to help me with my math homework.
+> [!NOTE]
+> Numple is a very simple language.
+It has functions, if statements and numbers but that's about it.
+This is mostly by design.
 # Syntax
 The syntax is similar to mathematics:
 ```